oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/conformance.md

 - It satisfies the "SARIF consumer" conformance profile.

-- It additionally satisfies the normative requirements in [§3](#file-format) and [Appendix B](#normative-use-of-fingerprints-by-result-management-systems) ("Use of fingerprints by result management systems") that are designated as applying to result management systems.
+- It additionally satisfies the normative requirements in [sec](#file-format) and [sec](#normative-use-of-fingerprints-by-result-management-systems) ("Use of fingerprints by result management systems") that are designated as applying to result management systems.

 ## Conformance Clause 9: Engineering system

 An engineering system satisfies the "engineering system" conformance profile if:

-- It satisfies the normative requirements in [§3](#file-format) that are designated as applying to engineering systems.
+- It satisfies the normative requirements in [sec](#file-format) that are designated as applying to engineering systems.